Newcomers to Canada

 Direct deposit

-Direct deposit is a fast, convenient, and secure way to get your CRA payments directly into your account at a financial institution in Canada.
+Direct deposit is a fast, convenient and secure way to receive your CRA payments directly in your account at a financial institution in Canada.
 For more information and ways to enrol, go to Direct deposit or contact your financial institution.

 Forms and publications

-The CRA encourages filing your return electronically.
+The CRA encourages you to file your return electronically.
 If you need a paper version of the CRA's forms and publications, go to Forms and publications or call 1-800-959-8281.

 Electronic mailing lists